 Widgets are different formats of content that you can include in your survey.
-Widgets are a way of displaying data, for example, in graphs or tables, based on the respondent's answer.
+This allows you to display data, for example, in graphs or tables, based on the respondent's answer.

-If you include variables in the data fields of a widget, it will display customized data from the responses.
+If you include variables in your data fields, your charts will display customized data from the responses.
 You could choose to show an answer given to a question, the score from a question or question block, or many other variables.

 - Add widgets